FollettSchoolSolutions/perfmon4j/readme.txt

 Changes

 ** 1.6.0 (Next Version) - TBD
+- Now Perfmon4j Interval Monitors can track the duration of threads that have not yet completed.
+This is a low overhead, in terms of both performance and memory.
+This initial implementation is exposed through two additional attributes on each interval monitor.
+The first is named “OldestActiveThread”, this is the name of the longest running thread that has yet to finish.
+The second is “OldestActiveThreadDuration” this is the number of milliseconds that the Oldest Active Thread has been active within the monitor.

+  If you suspect this implementation is creating a performance or memory drain on your application you can disable it by including “-Dorg.perfmon4j.MonitorThreadTracker.DisableThreadTracking=true" when launching your application.

 - Fixed a minor defect that could prevent the Log4jLogger from being initialized.